 Would you like to be more productive in your approach to completing your task?
 Do you sometimes find it difficult to implement your ideas efficiently?
 We as a company would like to prevent this situation.
-Therefore Katrin and Johannes explore the concept of "Holacracy" and introduce it at Zielpuls.
-In the following interview we learn more about what makes the concept so special.
+Therefore Katrin and Johannes explore the concept of "Holacracy" and introduced it at Zielpuls.
+In the following interview we learn more about what makes this concept so special.

 A conversation with our Holacracy pioneers Dr. Katrin Schober and Johannes Esterer.

 What is Holacracy and how did you discover it?

 Katrin: Holacracy for me is a completely new method of shaping one's work life and it is not comparable to any traditional organisation form.
 Not even to more modern and flexible methods.
 For me, this is the first truly holistic approach that has been thought through to the end.
 It challenges all aspects of a person and respectfully involves them in the process.
 If the person is fully integrated and therefore truly identifies with the job, a company can only benefit from that.
 This was my first assumption.

 Johannes: Holacracy provides a framework that is designed to resolve all operational and structural tensions an employee can have and at the same time it utilizes the potential for the further development of the company and for the empolyee himself.